WHAT IS STOPPING YOU FROM HAVING A BOARD FOR YOUR BUSINESS?

-- Include the founder/owner and potential family succession members- such as young adult children (even if not in management currently)
+Include the founder/owner and potential family succession members.
+For example, young adult children (even if not in management currently)

-- Advisors who respect the family, and are willing to navigate family politics and set parameters for family involvement.
+Advisors who respect the family, and are willing to navigate family politics.
+And also set parameters for family involvement.

 Advantages: Board of Directors meetings (preferably quarterly)

-- Track Key Performance Indicators—the metrics the company should be measured by
+Track Key Performance Indicators.
+The metrics the company should be measured by these methods:

-- Act as a Fiduciary representing shareholders, which may be different than owners and management team.
-Sometimes those goals are in conflict—this needs to be discussed.
+Act as a Fiduciary representing shareholders.
+This may be different than owners and management team.
+Sometimes those goals are in conflict and this needs to be discussed.

-So we’ve given you lots of issues to consider.
+So lots of issues to consider.
 Now, what action step can you take today to start building your Board of Directors?